 Mixed Media Mosaic Ideas

-Your choice of objects to arrange together can be as wide as the day is long, but do consider strongly the use of smaller objects and those that are two dimensional.- objects that are flat on one side so they will adhere to their surface.
+Your choice of objects to arrange together can be as wide as the day is long, but do consider strongly the use of smaller objects and those that are two dimensional.

 Going for a Theme or Message